A Novel Plug-and-Play Approach for Adversarially Robust Generalization: Concluding Remarks

 \section{Concluding Remarks}

-As robust adversarial training is not limited only to the problems covered in this work, it can be extended to other problems such as clustering, discrete optimization problems, and randomized algorithms in the future.
+We proposed a robust adversarial training framework which can be integrated with widely used ML models without any significant computational overhead.
+As adversarial attacks are not limited only to the problems covered in this work, our analysis can be extended to other problems such as clustering, discrete optimization problems, and randomized algorithms in the future.